-Thanks to significant grant funding from the National Lottery Heritage Fund and Art Fund, the museum has been able to purchase a fine watercolour of Malmesbury Abbey by J M W Turner.
-This will not be on display until further notice.
+Thanks to significant grant funding from the National Lottery Heritage Fund and the Art Fund, the Athelstan Museum has been able to purchase a fine watercolour of Malmesbury Abbey by Joseph Mallord William Turner.

-Not only does this picture enhance the museum’s existing collection of Malmesbury related art, it also offers opportunities for us to run programmes and events aimed at celebrating, and engaging more people with, the town’s heritage and culture.
+This picture enhances the museum’s existing collection of Malmesbury related art; including works by Thomas Hearne who influenced Turner himself.
+A rotating exhibition will accompany the Turner watercolour in the Athelstan Museum’s mezzanine gallery.
+Critically this acquisition also offers opportunities for us to run programmes and events aimed at celebrating; and engaging more people with; the town’s rich heritage and culture.

 Pencil drawing by Tom Girtin of Malmesbury Market Cross.

 This is a pencil drawing by Tom Girtin of Malmesbury Market Cross.
 It is drawn from Gloucester Street looking eastwards and shows as well as the Market Cross the projecting fronts of the houses on the south side of Gloucester Street.
 Girtin visited Malmesbury twice, in 1791 and 1797.

 The drawing was purchased by FOAM in 1982 with the assistance of the Victoria and Albert Museum, the Beecroft Bequest and North Wiltshire District Council and Malmesbury Town Council.